sherman/blobkeeper/README.md

 Blobkeeper is high-performance, reliable distributed file storage.
 It was built on top of netty and jgroups.

+## Current status

+It's not yet production ready.
+Mostly two components of the system are not stable: a compaction server and merkle tree replication.
+Both of them are actively testing and, I believe, the stable 1.0 is not so far ;-)

 ## Architecture

 ### Index